Felipe Massa

+Outside of Formula One, Massa competed in Formula E from 2018 to 2020 for Venturi, and has competed in the Stock Car Pro Series in Brazil since 2018.
+He also entered the Porsche Carrera Cup Brasil in 2020 alongside Lico Kaesemodel.
+In kart racing, Massa hosted the charity Desafio Internacional das Estrelas race until 2014, and was the president of the Commission Internationale de Karting from 2017 to 2022.

 Early life

 Massa was born in São Paulo and grew up in Botucatu, in São Paulo countryside.
 He is of Italian descent.
 His grandparents come from the town of Cerignola, in the province of Foggia, Italy.

 He began karting when he was 8 years old, finishing fourth in his first season.
 He continued in national and international championships for 7 years, and in 1998 moved into Formula Chevrolet, finishing the Brazilian championship in fifth place.
 During the following season, he won 3 of the 10 races and claimed the championship.

 In 2000, Massa moved to Europe to compete in the Italian Formula Renault series, winning both the Italian and the European Formula Renault championships that year.
 He could have moved to Formula Three, but instead chose the Euro Formula 3000, where he won 6 of the 8 races and the 2001 championship.
 He was then offered a Formula 1 test with the Sauber team, who signed him for 2002.
 He also drove for Alfa Romeo in the European Touring Car Championship as a guest driver.